tsukuba-mas/soba/docs/options.md

 - `bavm`: belief alignment, choosing deterministically with respect to values
 - `ofbarc`: perform `of` and `barc` in this order until opinions and beliefs reach stability

-If agents follow more than one procedures, pass the sequence of the symbols above as a string.
+If agents follow more than one procedure, pass the sequence of the symbols above as a string.
 Each of the symbols (e.g., `oddg` or `oddw`) should be concatenated with `,`.
 The symbols should appear in the order that they should be performed.
 For example, `oddg, br` means "`br` is performed after `oddg` is executed".